Trauma Recovery Coaching

 There are things that happened to you that you've never fully been able to push aside.

-Maybe you tried to push it aside.
+They still gnaw at you, no matter what you've done to cope.
 You've talked about it.
 You've understood it.
 You've told yourself it was a long time ago, that you should be over it by now.
-And on some level, you've moved on.
-You've built a life, held things together, carried on.
+And on some level, you've managed things well.
+You've built a life, held things together, and carried on.

 What Trauma Actually Is